-"What am I going to do to lead health and safety in this workplace?"
+"What am I going to do to lead health and safety on this farm?"

 There will always be people who say one thing and do another.
 Health and safety is an area where you have to judge people by their actions.